 Bring your community together online

 This past year, online community became more important than ever before.
 While traditional events were off the table, digital events took off as a way to connect with other humans in a time of overwhelming isolation—and fundraising events were no exception.
 Although the switch to digital fundraising events may have been born out of a crisis-driven need, digital events are always an opportunity to reach a huge audience with no geographic or physical limitations—and very little monetary investment.
-Regardless of your ability to get back to in-person events in the new year, we recommend keeping virtual fundraising events in the mix by hosting a hybrid event or two.
+Regardless of your ability to get back to in-person events this year, we recommend keeping virtual fundraising events in the mix by hosting a hybrid event or two.

 What’s more, you can continue to grow the connections you make during your events long after the programming is finished using an automated email series.
 And if you really want to go the extra mile, you can even use an email series to get to know your event RSVPs before your event with tools like surveys to keep them engaged and excited.
 Afterwards, you can get their feedback on how it went and provide them with the next step to take in their supporter journey with your organization.